Coat change in horses

 Preparation:

-4. Optional: Add 5 drops of tea tree essential oil to enhance the effect on flaky areas.
+4. Optional: Add 5 drops of tea tree essential oil to enhance the effect on the flaky areas.

 5. Pour the mixture into a clean spray bottle and shake well before each use.